rjeczalik/terraform-aws-scylla/README.md

 # terraform-aws-scylladb

 Terraform module for deploying ScyllaDB cluster on AWS.
+It deploys also [Scylla Monitoring Stack](https://docs.scylladb.com/operating-scylla/monitoring/monitoring_stack/) alongside the cluster, to monitor its metrics.

 ### Example